New York City police to test wearable cameras in coming months

-NEW YORK (Reuters) - New York City’s police commissioner unveiled body cameras on Thursday that his department will start testing soon, demonstrating the equipment by playing a short video showing a notably good-natured traffic stop from an officer’s perspective.
+NEW YORK, Sept 4 (Reuters) - New York City’s police commissioner unveiled body cameras on Thursday that his department will start testing soon, demonstrating the equipment by playing a short video showing a notably good-natured traffic stop from an officer’s perspective.

 “I‘m going to issue you a summons for that red light, OK?” the unseen officer can be heard politely telling the driver he has just pulled over.
 “Give me a second, OK?” the officer adds in a reassuring voice, which the driver appears to think is fair enough.
 “I’ll be right back.”